SolidWallOfCode/txn_box/doc/dev/design.en.rst

 *  Transient - the string exists only in the context local temporary memory.
 *  Literal - the string  is in the :code:`Config` local memory.
-*  Direct - the string is in external memory which is unstable.
+*  Immediate - the string is in external memory which is unstable.

 These are handled in different ways. ``Literal`` is the easiest - nothing needs to be done as the string (from the point of full of the transaction processing) is persistent.
 A ``direct`` string